MakisXathis/EEG-ELK-SIM/README.md

 For the initial setup the instructions can be found also the docker-elk subfolder or the original repository.

-If you choose to setup ELK from the original repository there are a number of updates that would need to do in order for the ELK to operate with the KibanaDashboardHelper and kafka.
+If you choose to setup ELK from the original repository there are a number of updates that would need to do in order for the ELK to operate with the ELKInterface and kafka.

 #### Kibana